james-durk/CS-499/index.md

 ## Artifact 2: Algorithms & Data Structures

 ### Narrative
-The artifact I selected for this enhancement is a text-based adventure game originally developed for IT-140: Introduction to Scripting early in my degree program.
-The project was created using Python and involved simple game mechanics such as navigating between rooms, collecting items, and fulfilling a win condition by collecting all necessary equipment.
-It was one of the first projects where I practiced foundational programming concepts like conditionals, loops, and data storage using Python dictionaries and lists.
+Narrative – Algorithms and Data Structures Enhancement The artifact I selected for this enhancement is a Python-based text adventure game originally created during IT-140: Intro to Scripting.
+The game was initially built as a single script where the player could navigate between rooms, collect items, and aim to defeat the Giant King Crab after gathering all required gear.
+The navigation was managed through dictionary lookups and the inventory was handled using a basic list structure.
+This version of the project was created early in my degree program and served as a solid foundation for implementing more advanced algorithms and structured problem-solving.

-I chose this artifact for inclusion in my ePortfolio because it provided a clean, scalable foundation to demonstrate multiple enhancement categories—including software engineering, algorithms and data structures, and databases—within a single cohesive program.
-For the database enhancement specifically, I saw an opportunity to improve the game’s functionality and user experience by implementing a persistent save and load system.
-Originally, the game stored all progress in memory only; once the program closed, all player data and progress were lost.
-To address this limitation, I integrated an SQLite-based solution to allow players to save their current room, inventory, and room item states and later resume from where they left off.
-While I had initially proposed using MongoDB for this enhancement, I pivoted to SQLite for its simplicity, portability, and built-in support in Python, which made it more appropriate for this particular project’s scope and technical needs.
-The enhancement added a new SaveManager class that handled database initialization, saving player progress, and loading saved game states.
-Additionally, I extended the functionality to preserve the state of items in each room—ensuring that items already collected do not reappear upon loading.
-This required thoughtful serialization of room data and seamless integration with existing game logic.

-This enhancement directly aligns with the course outcomes I planned to meet in Module One.
-Specifically, I demonstrated my ability to apply well-founded techniques and tools in computing practices (Outcome 4) by implementing database functionality using SQL, file I/O, and serialization with JSON.
-I also addressed Outcome 5, which emphasizes developing a security mindset, by ensuring data validation when loading saved files and removing old saves before overwriting to maintain data consistency.

-Throughout the process of enhancing the artifact, I gained deeper insight into how persistent data can impact gameplay mechanics and the user experience.
-One challenge I encountered was preserving room item states alongside player progress, which required modifying both the save schema and the game logic to properly reflect changes in room states.
-Another challenge was ensuring that the data types used for player inventory remained consistent after deserialization.
-I initially used a Python set for efficiency, which does not serialize well into a database without conversion, so I adjusted the save/load system to convert between data types smoothly.

-This enhancement significantly improves the polish and professionalism of the artifact while demonstrating my ability to integrate practical database solutions into a Python-based application.
-It showcases my growth from basic scripting to more robust software development practices involving data persistence, user state management, and game design principles.
+I chose this artifact for my ePortfolio because it provides a clear, interactive context in which to demonstrate practical applications of algorithms and data structures.
+In its original form, the game lacked any intelligent navigation system or strategic support for the player.
+To improve it, I designed and implemented a Breadth-First Search (BFS) algorithm that dynamically finds and displays the shortest path to any item in the game world.
+I also refactored the game's room connections into a graph-based structure, where rooms act as nodes and connections as edges.
+These changes not only demonstrate my understanding of graph traversal and algorithm implementation, but also greatly improve the player's experience by adding meaningful depth and guidance to the gameplay.

+The enhancements I made directly align with the course outcomes I outlined in Module One.
+Specifically, I aimed to meet Course Outcome 3, which involves designing and evaluating computing solutions using algorithmic principles, and Course Outcome 4, which highlights the use of well-founded techniques and tools in computing practices.
+I believe I fully met both outcomes by transforming a static, dictionary-based system into a navigable graph and implementing an efficient search algorithm to solve the problem of item pathfinding.

+Throughout the enhancement process, I learned how to design a modular algorithm that integrates smoothly into an object-oriented codebase.
+I practiced working with Python’s deque data structure for efficient queue operations and gained a deeper appreciation for separating concerns—by isolating pathfinding into its own module.
+A key challenge was balancing gameplay simplicity with functional complexity; I had to decide how much information to provide to the player without compromising the spirit of the game.
+Ultimately, I chose to include directional guidance in the pathfinding output, which required me to track both rooms and movement directions during traversal.
+Overcoming these challenges strengthened my problemsolving mindset and gave me hands-on experience applying data structures in a meaningful way.

 ### View the Code